-So I guess I have to face the fact that I'm never going to be an international playboy rock star touring the world's exotic playgrounds, playing sell-out concerts in huge stadiums, and partying with hoards of nubile young groupies.
-I suppose I need to accept that I'll never see scores of reporters and photographers get involved in a scrum with my security team at the airport as I calmly make my way through the melee in scruffy designer clothes and shockingly overpriced sunglasses.
-At thirty-two years old I have to concede that regardless of all those years of rehearsing for such an outcome, rock star I am not.
+I guess I have to face the fact that I'll never be an international playboy rock star touring the world's exotic playgrounds, playing sell-out concerts in huge stadiums, and partying with hoards of nubile young groupies.
+I suppose I need to accept that I'll never see scores of reporters and photographers getting involved in a scrum with my security team at the airport as I calmly make my way through the melee in scruffy designer clothes and overpriced sunglasses.
+At thirty-two years old, I have to concede that, regardless of all those years of rehearsing for such an outcome, rock star I am not.

-Of course, it might have helped if I had learned to play more than two cords and one bad riff on the guitar.
+Of course, it might have helped if I had learned to play more than two chords and one bad riff on the guitar.
 I suppose that actually owning a guitar would have been a good idea too.
-I can sing though, well kind of.
-Okay, I haven't actually ever sung in public or in the presence of other human beings, but when I'm driving on a long motorway trip late at night I can bellow a few reasonable notes which I am going to say counts.
+I can sing, kind of.
+Okay, I haven't ever sung in public or in the presence of other human beings, but when I'm driving on a long motorway trip late at night, I can bellow a few reasonable notes, which I am going to say counts.
 But come on, how important is all of this anyway these days?

-I can shake a tambourine, but then how many of the posters that adorn the walls of University students bedrooms feature a big name rock star wildly playing the tambourine?
+I can shake a tambourine, but how many posters that adorn the walls of University students' bedrooms feature a big-name rock star wildly playing the tambourine?
 Hang on though, doesn't Michael Stipe from R.E.M play the tambourine?
-But wait a second, he wears makeup and is constantly in some kind of personal identity dilemma so that's no good.
-Mind you though, he's still Michael Stipe from R.E.M isn't he?
+But wait a second, he is constantly in some kind of personal identity dilemma, isn't he?
+So that's no good.
+Mind you though, he's still Michael Stipe from R.E.M, isn't he?

 Every poem I ever wrote rhymed, and great poets don't rhyme, do they?
 Not that I'd know a great poet if they slapped me in the face.